Southwest Indian Ridge: Spreading rates

-The spreading rate along the SWIR varies: the transition between slow (30 mm/yr) and ultra-slow (15 mm/yr) spreading occur at magnetic anomaly C6C (ca. 24 Ma).
-This occurs between 54°–67°E, the deepest, and perhaps coldest and most melt-poor, part of Earth's mid-ocean ridge system.
+The spreading rate along the SWIR varies: the transition between slow (30 mm/yr) and ultra-slow (15 mm/yr) spreading occur at magnetic anomaly C6C (c.
+24 Ma).
+This occurs between 54° and 67°E, the deepest, and perhaps coldest and most melt-poor, part of Earth's mid-ocean ridge system.
 Crustal thickness decreases quickly as spreading rates drop below c.
 20 mm/yr and in the SWIR there is an absence of volcanic activity along 100 km stretches of ridge axis.

 Along large sections, the SWIR runs obliquely relative to the spreading direction, typically about 60°.
 Because obliquity increases ridge length while decreasing mantle upwelling rates, the SWIR is transitional between slow and ultra-slow ridges.
 The slow-spreading sections of the SWIR have magmatic segments linked by transform faults, while the ultra-slow sections lack such transforms and have magmatic segments linked by amagmatic troughs.